Placebo: Effects

-Placebos can improve patient-reported outcomes such as pain and nausea.
-This effect is unpredictable and hard to measure, even in the best conducted trials.
-For example, if used to treat insomnia, placebos can cause patients to perceive that they are sleeping better, but do not improve objective measurements of sleep onset latency.
-A 2001 Cochrane Collaboration meta-analysis of the placebo effect looked at trials in 40 different medical conditions, and concluded the only one where it had been shown to have a significant effect was for pain.

-By contrast, placebos do not appear to affect the actual diseases, or outcomes that are not dependent on a patient's perception.
-One exception to the latter is Parkinson's disease, where recent research has linked placebo interventions to improved motor functions.
+The placebo effect is well-documented phenomenon, though it remains widely misunderstood and surrounded by misconceptions.
+Several studies have questioned its clinical relevance, fueling ongoing debate about its actual effectiveness.
+A 2001 meta-analysis of the placebo effect looked at trials in 40 different medical conditions, and concluded the only one where it had been shown to have a significant effect was for pain.
+Another Cochrane review in 2010 suggested that placebo effects are apparent only in subjective, continuous measures, and in the treatment of pain and related conditions.
+The review found that placebos do not appear to affect the actual diseases, or outcomes that are not dependent on a patient's perception.
+The authors, Asbjørn Hróbjartsson and Peter C. Gøtzsche, concluded that their study "did not find that placebo interventions have important clinical effects in general."
+This interpretation has been subject to criticism, particularly due to concerns about the adequacy of the methodology used.
+Recent research has linked placebo interventions to improved motor functions in patients with Parkinson's disease.
+Other objective outcomes affected by placebos include immune and endocrine parameters, end-organ functions regulated by the autonomic nervous system, and sport performance.

 Measuring the extent of the placebo effect is difficult due to confounding factors.
-For example, a patient may feel better after taking a placebo due to regression to the mean (i.e. a natural recovery or change in symptoms).
+For example, a patient may feel better after taking a placebo due to regression to the mean (i.e. a natural recovery or change in symptoms), but this can be ruled out by comparing the placebo group with a no treatment group (as all the placebo research does).
 It is harder still to tell the difference between the placebo effect and the effects of response bias, observer bias and other flaws in trial methodology, as a trial comparing placebo treatment and no treatment will not be a blinded experiment.
 In their 2010 meta-analysis of the placebo effect, Asbjørn Hróbjartsson and Peter C. Gøtzsche argue that "even if there were no true effect of placebo, one would expect to record differences between placebo and no-treatment groups due to bias associated with lack of blinding."
-Hróbjartsson and Gøtzsche concluded that their study "did not find that placebo interventions have important clinical effects in general".
-In a study in 2010, patients given open-label placebo in the context of a supportive patient-practitioner relationship and a persuasive rationale had clinically meaningful symptom improvement that was significantly better than a no-treatment control group with matched patient-provider interaction.

-Jeremy Howick has argued that combining so many varied studies to produce a single average might obscure that "some placebos for some things could be quite effective."
-To demonstrate this, he participated in a systematic review comparing active treatments and placebos using a similar method, which generated a conclusion that there is "no difference between treatment and placebo effects".